Pablo-Ortiz-Lopez/patinajeardiente.com/content/post/curso-patinaje/index.en.md

 **Total Phase 2 Time:** 10 hours and 45 minutes

-> Phase 2 Price: €49 (only €4.60/hour)
+> Phase 2 Price: €69 (only €6.40/hour)

 ---

-All group classes will be held at the section of Paseo de García Faria in front of Hotel Front Maritim Barcelona.
+The **LOCATION** where all group classes will take place is on the stretch of Paseo de García Faria that is right in front of the school "Voramón Batxillerat Internacional"

 ## Enroll Now and Fuel Your Passion for Inline Skating!